SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>

 > [!TIP]
-> Format the diagram if required, select the main process, select Arrange Horizontally
+> Format the diagram if required, select the main process, and select Arrange Horizontally
 <br>![](../ex3/images/ex162-3-16-1.png)